gflow33/astar-docs/docs/builder-guides/xvm_wasm/set_up_your_ask_environement.md

 yarn && yarn build flipper.ts
 ```

-The above command will generate WASM code and the metadata file of the contract in `metadata.json` and `flipper.opstimized.wasm` resepectively.
+The above command will generate Wasm code and the metadata file of the contract in `metadata.json` and `flipper.opstimized.wasm` resepectively.

 ![08](img/08.png)

 Now we will deploy this smart contract on our testnet.

-We will access [polkadot.js](https://polkadot.js.org/apps/) and deploy the smart contract.
+Let's access [polkadot.js](https://polkadot.js.org/apps/) and deploy the smart contract.
 Select Shibuya testnet and pick `metadata.json` for “json for either ABI or .contract bundle” section and pick `flipper.opstimized.wasm` for “compiled contract WASM” section.

 ![09](img/09.png)